kosail/Aria/README.md

 **Aria** is an ambient sound app.

-Built from scratch using [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform), **Aria** is designed to flow across platforms — from Linux to Windows, from macOS to Web — while honoring the quiet beauty of the original [Blanket app](https://github.com/rafaelmardojai/blanket), built by Rafael Mardojai for the GNOME desktop.
+Built from scratch using [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform), **Aria** is designed to flow across platforms.
+From Linux to Windows, from macOS to Web, while honoring the quiet beauty of the original [Blanket app](https://github.com/rafaelmardojai/blanket), built by Rafael Mardojai for the GNOME desktop.

 ---